 Elementary grades K - 5 instructional time is exclusive of teacher break (recess) and lunch.
 Secondary instructional time is inclusive of passing periods and exclusive of the preparation period, lunch and nutrition periods.

-(a) Indicates the number of minutes on a weekly average.
+Item (a) in the above chart indicates the number of minutes on a weekly average.
 Daily minutes will vary due to professional development and early student release on Tuesday.